irrealis/ds05-reproducible-research-pa2/exploratory_analysis/severe-weather-writeup_180701-1604.md

 We sought answers in NOAA Storm Database data from 1950 through 2011.
 Although this spans over 60 years, only five years (2007 through 2011) seemed suitable to comparative analysis, for reasons explained in the _Data Processing_ section.
 Thus we narrowed the questions' scope to 2007 through 2011.

-We analyzed the top-5 average and top-2 year-by-year worst events in terms of injuries, fatalities, and damage to property and crops.
+We analyzed the top-5 average and top-2 year-by-year worst events during this period in terms of injuries, fatalities, and damage to property and crops.
 We found that tornadoes were unambiguously most harmful in terms of injuries, and also harmful in terms of fatalities.
 The most harmful events to public health also included excessive heat, flash floods, lightning, rip currents, and thunderstorm winds.
 The most economically harmful events in terms of property and crop damage included tornadoes, flash floods, frost and freeze, hail, and storm surge and tides.

 # Data Processing